You don’t know what you don’t know!

 • Clorox wipes, paper towels.

-• Small lockbox for cash, etc.
+• Small lockbox for cash, etc. - You will pack too much.

 Not every dorm is the same, but rest assured they will all have one thing in common – no